JuliaGtk/Gtk4.jl/GI/README.md

 Properties are exported as Julia properties and can be accessed and set using `my_object.property_name`.
 Alternatively the functions `get_gtk_property` or `set_gtk_property!` can be used just like in Gtk.jl.

+GBoxed types are named the same way as objects and interfaces.
+For non-opaque structs, a struct is defined with the same name, but preceded by an underscore.
+So for example, the pointer type is `GtkTreeIter`, and the struct is `_GtkTreeIter`.

+Struct definitions are typically exported in a file "lib_structs" in a "src/gen" directory for a package to include.

 ### Constructors